alberta-milicu/recipy/README.md

-# user-stories
+# recipy
-A site where users share short stories about themselves.
+A site where users share and like some recipes.